 Some horses can be ridden throughout their entire adult lives.
 Others may have an injury or other issue that makes them unrideable in their later years.
 Most horses will eventually need to have a scaled-back work schedule as they get older.
+This all comes with horse retirement.
+We talked to horse owners from around the country whose equine partners have reached the end of their ridden careers to find out how these retirees are living life now.

 Nikki Wahl Seto & Gold Style and Tucker, Louisville, KY